marry705/CRUD-API/README.md

     "hobbies": [“hobbie1", "hobbie2"]
 }
 ```

-Structure of the object to update a user.
+Structure of the body to update a user.

 ```
 {
     "username": "MarryNewName",